Complementary, Multi-Disciplinary, and Cross-Listed Courses

 Law and Literature

 This seminar explores the interdisciplinary field of law and literature.
 Literature is important for understanding law because it teaches a certain way of thinking -- one that emphasizes close reading of text, competing interpretations, and empathetic judgment.
 Law is important to understanding novels, plays, and short stories where they make assumptions about law or develop themes about the relationship of law, society, and justice.
 This seminar will explore these and related topics through novels, plays, and short stories.
 We will read Herman Melville's "Billy Budd," Arthur Miller's "The Crucible," Susan Glaspell's "A Jury of Her Peers," John Patrick Shanley's "Doubt," Nella Larson's "Passing," Lorraine Hansberry's "A Raisin in the Sun," Ian McEwan's "The Children Act," Kazuo Ishiguro's "Remains of the Day," Shirley Jackson's "The Lottery," Ursula Le Guin's "The Ones Who Walk Away from Omelas," and N.K.
 Jemisin's "The Ones Who Stay and Fight."
 There will also be secondary readings.
 We will address questions such as: What can literature and literary imagination bring to performance of legal tasks, including "telling stories" about facts and cases, or understanding the nuances of moral responsibility?
 What different or similar interpretative rules do lawyers and literary critics employ in construing a text?
 Can legal analysis bring new insight into the meaning of classic literature or offer compelling new critiques?
-Students will be graded on attendance, participation, and two research papers.
+Students will be graded on attendance, participation, and two research papers totaling 6000-7500 words.

 Previously: